By Raghukiran B on Mar 8, 2016 4:54:59 AM

 Select the right tool

-Tool selection is an important criteria for test automation and there are various open-source and commercial tools available in the market.
+Types of tools is an important criteria for test automation and there are various open-source and commercial tools available in the market.
 Some important criteria to be considered when choosing tools are:

 - Operating systems, application types to be supported